ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The structure of an ACME authorization resource is as follows:

 identifier (required, object):
-: The identifier that the account is authorized to represent
+: The identifier that the account is authorized to represent.

   type (required, string):
-  : The type of identifier.
-(See below and {{iana-identifier}})
+  : The type of identifier (see below and {{iana-identifier}}).

   value (required, string):
   : The identifier itself.

 status (required, string):
 : The status of this authorization.
-Possible values are: "pending", "valid", "invalid", "deactivated", "expired", and "revoked".
-(See
+Possible values are "pending", "valid", "invalid", "deactivated", "expired", and "revoked".
+See
-{{status-changes}})
+{{status-changes}}.

 expires (optional, string):
-: The timestamp after which the server will consider this authorization invalid, encoded in the format specified in RFC 3339 {{!RFC3339}}.
+: The timestamp after which the server will consider this authorization invalid, encoded in the format specified in {{!RFC3339}}.
 This field is REQUIRED for objects with "valid" in the "status" field.

 challenges (required, array of objects):